BuildAPKs/buildAPKs/var/conf/README.md

+Github \*NAMES README.md

-Should you find a username with APKs that build in the NUNAMES file, start a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) in https://github.com/BuildAPKs/buildAPKs/pulls by adding to CNAMES, ONAMES, UNAMES, and possibly to an appropriate ma.bash file with the desired APK source code commit reference.
+When you find a username with APKs that build in the NUNAMES file, start a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) in https://github.com/BuildAPKs/buildAPKs/pulls by adding to CNAMES, ONAMES, UNAMES, and possibly to an appropriate ma.bash file with the desired APK source code commit reference.

 This means that two very simple pull requests can be submitted:  One in buildAPKs, by adding a name to the corresponding CNAMES, ONAMES and UNAMES file, just one word in the corresponding file.
 The second pull request in an appropriate https://github.com/BuildAPKs module repository by adding an `_AT_` line in the suitable ma.bash file.